rogerjames99/nerves_rpi4_webkiosk_playground/firmware-building.md

 ii  libqt5xmlpatterns5-dev:amd64                                5.15.2-3                                        amd64        Qt 5 XML patterns development files
 ```

-There are probably a lot of redundant packages here.
 A basic qt5 installation is required on your host machine because the webengine_kiosk dependency is compiled using elixir_make.
 This uses the Makefile in root of webengine_kiosk dependency.
 This makefile calls qmake to compile the code. qmake creates yet another makefile at

 ```
 _build/rpi4_kiosk_dev/lib/webengine_kiosk/obj/Makefile